Skip to content

 IPage<T>pagePagination object

-Wrapper<T>queryWrapperEntity object encapsulation class QueryWrapper
+Wrapper<T>queryWrapperEntity wrapper class QueryWrapper

 Example (page):